microsoft/Build25-LAB304/2-CreatingTests/README.md

 ## Check-in

-Compare your generated **auth.spec.ts** file with the one provided in the **solution** folder for this section.
+Compare your generated **auth.spec.ts** file with the one provided in the **2-CreatingTests/solution** folder.
 Verify that your test correctly performs the login and logout steps and utilizes environment variables for the username and password, rather than hardcoding them.